What Is Overdelivery & Overdelivery Guide In Logistics

 Overdelivery happens - there's no way around it.
 The question is: what do you and your drivers do when they over deliver?

-First off, you need to account for it.
-Meaning you need to have the workflow and the tools in place to let your drivers over deliver and then see this data on your side.
+First, you need to account for it.
+This means you need to have the workflow and the tools in place to let your drivers over deliver and then see this data on your side.

 Track-POD delivery software helps you take care of overdeliveries in the following way.